Koroliuk/SelfAssessment/Skills/DotNET.md

   - Memory and resource management
   - Globalization and localization
 - Network and Protocols
-  - HTTP/HTTPS support
+  - HTTP/HTTPS support: 🖐️ used
   - WebSockets for real-time communication
   - TCP/UDP networking
   - SSL/TLS for secure connections
   - Efficient network communication with `gRPC`
   - HTTP/2 and HTTP/3 support
   - Network security (DDoS, XSS, CSRF prevention)
-  - Serialization and deserialization (JSON, XML)
+  - Serialization and deserialization (JSON, XML): 🖐️ used
 - Testing and Debugging
-  - Unit testing with frameworks like xUnit, NUnit
+  - Unit testing with frameworks like xUnit, NUnit: 🖐️ used
   - Integration testing
-  - Logging and tracing
+  - Logging and tracing: 🖐️ used
   - Application monitoring and telemetry
-  - Debugging tools and strategies
+  - Debugging tools and strategies: 🖐️ used
   - Performance profiling and analysis
 - Data Access and ORM
-  - Entity Framework Core
+  - Entity Framework Core: 🖐️ used
   - Dapper
   - ADO.NET for database access
   - Data modeling and migration
-  - Repository and Unit of Work patterns
+  - Repository and Unit of Work patterns: 🖐️ used
-  - CRUD operations
+  - CRUD operations: 🖐️ used
 - Error Handling and Debugging
-  - Exception handling in .NET
+  - Exception handling in .NET: 🖐️ used
-  - Custom error classes
+  - Custom error classes: 👂 heard
   - Debugging and diagnostic tools
   - Profiling and performance analysis
   - Memory leak detection